magento/devdocs/src/guides/v2.3/advanced-reporting/overview.md

     - Reports
 ---

-[Advanced reporting functionality] is free to Magento Commerce and Open Source customers and is provided through an integration of a Magento instance with [Adobe Commerce Reporting] (ACR).
-Magento collects data and sends this information to ACR for analytics.
-You do not need to have an ACR account to use Advanced Reporting.
+[Advanced reporting functionality] is free to Magento Commerce and Open Source customers and is provided through an integration of a Magento instance with [Adobe Commerce Reporting].
+Magento collects data and sends this information to Commerce Reporting for analytics.
+You do not need to have an Commerce Reporting account to use Advanced Reporting.

 ## Prerequisites